IranNeto/study-notes/Java/OCP_11/cap_8.md

 4 - Method in the child class **must return the same or a subtype _covariant return types_** of the method in the parent class

-`If two methods have the same name but different signatures, the methods are overloaded, not overriden`
+`If two methods have the same name but different parameters, the methods are overloaded, not overriden`

 Given an inherited return type A and an overriding return type B, can you assign an instance of B to a reference variable for A without a cast?
 If so, then they are covariant.